Are you a professional working with children and young people with complex needs?

 On this page you can find information on classroom activities, including lesson ideas and resources; communication, touch and objects of reference; mobility and movement; vision and hearing assessments; vision impairment and autism and more.

 VITAL is the professional network for staff working with children with vision impairment and additional complex needs.
-Find out about events and training opportunities or join the email group to share ideas and ask questions.

 This guide explores how to assess vision and hearing in children with complex needs.